Graduate Education Faculty

-Marianne D’Emidio-Caston, PhD, Interim Chair of the Education Programs, began her teaching career in 1969 in Spain as the co-founder of a small progressive school serving multi national students.
-Upon returning to the United States in 1976 she completed her BA at Antioch, Santa Barbara where she developed and implemented a plan for a private Arts in Education Junior High School based on Montessori’s principles for educating adolescents.
+Marianne D’Emidio-Caston began her teaching career in Spain as the co-founder of a small progressive school serving multi-national students.
+Upon returning to the United States, she completed her BA at Antioch University Santa Barbara, where she developed and implemented a plan for a private Arts in Education Junior High School based on Montessori’s principles for educating adolescents.

-Completing more than 20 years as a teacher and administrator in both public and private schools, Marianne earned a Masters in Education studying Montessori Education in 1985, at UC Santa Barbara.
-In 1990 she earned her Ph.D. in Confluent Education at UCSB and a second Masters in Educational Policy and Administration in 1991.
-She worked for almost 10 years as an instructor in the UCSB teacher education program where, she became Coordinator of the Multiple Subject Credential Program.
+Completing more than 20 years as a teacher and administrator in both public and private schools, Marianne earned a Masters in Education studying Montessori Education and a second Masters in Educational Policy and Administration at the University of California, Santa Barbara.
+In 1990, she received her doctorate in Confluent Education at UCSB.